Guide to Palermo: Where to Stay, Things To Do, and More (2026)

 The city streets of Palermo

-Best Time to Visit Palermo
+When is the Best Time to Visit Palermo?

-How Many Days Should You Spend in Palermo
+How Many Days Should You Spend in Palermo?

 Cattedrale di Palermo or Palermo Cathedral on a sunny day, surrounded by palm trees